Detentionaire: Broadcast

 In Canada, the series was first shown during the week of September 12, 2011 on Teletoon with a preview of the first 5 episodes, and began airing regularly on January 5, 2012.
 On the French-language Télétoon, the show was aired as La Retenue.

-The show first aired in Australia on ABC3 (now ABC Me) on May 12, 2012.
+The show first aired in Australia on ABC3 (now ABC Entertains) on May 12, 2012.
 The fourth-season finale premiered in Australia on January 31, 2014.

 The series premiered on the "Always On" digital platform of Cartoon Network in the United States as part of the platform's 2014–2015 lineup.
 Some, but not all, episodes of the show were made available on Cartoon Network's website on September 29, 2014, spanning most of seasons 1 and 2.

 In September 2019, the Nelvana-owned YouTube channel Retro Rerun began uploading episodes.
-The series has also aired in the United Kingdom on Pop Max.
+The series has also aired in the United Kingdom on Kix.

-The show currently airs reruns on Teletoon/Télétoon, Cartoon Network and Disney XD in Canada.
+The show currently airs reruns on Télétoon, Boomerang, and Disney XD in Canada.

+International broadcasts

 Home video releases

 Episodes have been made available in standard definition (seasons 2 and 3 also in high definition) on the Canadian iTunes Store as they aired on Teletoon, currently spanning seasons 1, 2, and 3.

-All four seasons are available for purchase on Amazon Video in the United States, both in high and standard definition.
+All four seasons are available for purchase on Amazon Prime Video in the United States, both in high and standard definition.

-The series has also been released on Ameba TV, Tubi TV and on Youtube.
+The entire series has also been released on Ameba TV, Tubi TV, and on YouTube.